Romalus-Creator/se_project_spots/README.md

 ### Overview

+- Project Description
+- Project Improvements
 - Intro
 - Figma
 - Images

+**Project Description**

+This is a responsive social media web page made with only HTML5 & CSS3 (for now!).
+It was a project aimed at combining all past CSS knowledge learned in my TripleTen courses thus far, as well as structure BEM blocks appropriately and ensure clean HTML pracitces.

+**Project Improvements**

+Although it is currently a responsive webpage, it is not exactly a 'social' webpage since users cannot engage with the social media posts currently on the page.
+I imagine adding some sort of interaction with the like button and profile edit buttons would enhance the page more.

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.

 **Figma**